-Study of American prose, poetry, and iction of the 17th and 18th centuries with particular attention to the representation of cultural diversity.
+Study of American prose, poetry, and fiction of the 17th and 18th centuries with particular attention to the representation of cultural diversity.
 Readings may include Native American literature, Puritan journals and poetry, prose by the Founding Fathers, and “domestic” novels by women.

 151 American Literature 1800 –1900

-Study of American prose, poetry and iction of the 19th century from the Transcendentalists to 1900, with particular attention to the representation of cultural diversity.
+Study of American prose, poetry and fiction of the 19th century from the Transcendentalists to 1900, with particular attention to the representation of cultural diversity.
 Readings may include the literary traditions of Native Americans, African Americans, immigrants and women.

 152 20th-Century American Literature

-Study of American prose, poetry and iction of the 20th century, with particular attention to the representation of cultural diversity.
+Study of American prose, poetry and fiction of the 20th century, with particular attention to the representation of cultural diversity.
 Readings may include writers representing modernism, the Harlem Renaissance, the Jazz Age and the Great Depression, the literary traditions of Chicano-, Hispanic-, and Asian-Americans.

 153 American Ethnic Writers and Oral Traditions

 Study of the literary or oral imaginative achievement of an American ethnic or cultural group such as Native Americans, Asian Americans, American Jews, specific Black cultural groups, Hispanic Americans or Chicano communities.
-Satisies Artistic Understanding (Analysis) and American Diversity in the Core Curriculum.
+Satisfies Artistic Understanding (Analysis) and American Diversity in the Core Curriculum.

 154 Studies in African-American Literature

 Study of some aspect of the African-American literary tradition.
 Examples of possible offerings are: Oral Tradition and Slave Narratives, African American Novelists, the Harlem Renaissance, Contemporary African American Poets.
-Satisies Artistic Understanding (Analysis) and American Diversity in the Core Curriculum.
+Satisfies Artistic Understanding (Analysis) and American Diversity in the Core Curriculum.

 160, 161 Development of English Fiction